alkem-io/website/content/en/post/202210-translations/index.md

 ![](./header.png)

-# Wisdom of the community: help us translate!

 ## Contributing to the platform
 Alkemio is all about building something together: not only a better future for society, but also a platform that can facilitate these journeys.
 We are fully open source, which means that your contributions to the platform are very valuable and welcome.